-5.1 Who is using CNVkit?
+5.1 Who else is using CNVkit?

-Google Scholar lists some of the references where CNVkit has been used by other researchers.
+Google Scholar lists some of the studies where CNVkit has been used by other researchers.
 We'd like to highlight:

 - McCreery, M.Q. et al. (2015).
 Evolution of metastasis revealed by mutational landscapes of chemically induced skin cancers.
-Nature Medicine - Shain, A.H. et al. (2015).
+Nature Medicine 21, 1514-1520 - Shain, A.H. et al. (2015).
 Exome sequencing of desmoplastic melanoma identifies recurrent NFKBIE promoter mutations and diverse activating mutations in the MAPK pathway.
 Nature Genetics, 47(10), 1194-1199 - Shain, A.H. et al. (2015).
 The Genetic Evolution of Melanoma from Precursor Lesions.
 New England Journal of Medicine, 373(20), 1926-1936

-Specific support for CNVkit is included in bebio-nextgen, THetA2, and MetaSV; CNVkit can also export files to several standard formats that can be used with many other software packages.
+Specific support for CNVkit is included in bebio-nextgen, THetA2, and MetaSV.
+CNVkit is also available on the commercial platforms DNAnexus, Bina RAVE, and Diploid InHelix.

+Finally, CNVkit can export files to several standard formats that can be used with many other software packages, including BioDiscovery Nexus Copy Number and Integrative Genomics Viewer (IGV).